Do I have to attend orientation?

 Will I take placement and/or qualifying exams at orientation?

-No. You will need to take your placement exams at least two weeks prior to your orientation session.
-For information on the exams, please visit the testing website and click the appropriate link under the New Student heading, or make an appointment to talk with your academic advisor.
+No. If you plan to take placement exams, you can take them prior to your orientation date.
+However, Wayne State uses a combination of ACT/SAT scores and directed self-placement (for English only) information to place you into the appropriate math, English, biology and chemistry courses.
+For information on the exams, please visit the testing website and click the appropriate link under the First-Year Students heading, or make an appointment to talk with your academic advisor.

 Do parents participate in Orientation?

-In coordination with the freshman and transfer orientation dates, we offer Parent and Family Orientation.
+In coordination with the first-year student orientation dates, we offer Parent and Family Orientation.
+These sessions are not required.
 For more information visit the Parent and Family website.

 Is there someone I can email if I have other questions?